pnw/env-tracker/docs/Spec.md

 Hmm...
-You don't even need the parent directory to be under parent control technically If you're not under parent control, it's essentially a symlinking tool
+You don't even need the parent directory to be under parent control technically If parent dir is not under source control, it's essentially a symlinking tool,
+    but finding the project root dir to identify relative paths is a bit more complicated I guess.

 TODO: http://pre-commit.com/
 Use a pre commit hook to do... something.
 Maybe check for changes and flag changes to the tracked files.